athoune/em-scenario/README.md

 ### Quorum

-Do something when n actions is done.
+Do something when n actions are done.

 ### AbInitio

-Act sequentialy.
+Act sequentialy, from the start.

 ### AdLib